ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 key before it is uploaded, and whatever is necessary for decryption is shared over the message channel.

-It is a matter of local policy where the content is uploaded.
+It is a matter of local policy to where the content is uploaded.
 Often in federated messaging systems, the sender of the content stores the external content in their own domain, but in some systems the content is stored in the "owning" or "hub" domain of the MLS group.

-Before being uploaded, external content is encrypted with an IANA-registered Authenticated Encryption with Additional Data (AEAD) algorithm as described in [@!RFC5116].
+Before being uploaded, private external content is encrypted with an IANA-registered Authenticated Encryption with Additional Data (AEAD) algorithm as described in [@!RFC5116].
 The key, nonce, and additional authenticated data (aad) values are set to the values used during the encryption.
 Unless modified by an extension, the default value of the `aad` is empty.

-If the external URL is a service, the `encAlg` is set to zero, and the `key`, `nonce`, and `aad` fields are zero length.
+If the external URL is a service, or the external content is not considered private, the `encAlg` is set to zero, and the `key`, `nonce`, and `aad` fields are zero length.

 Implementations of this specification MUST implement the AES-128-GCM algorithm.